dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 ---

-Using Okta as an identity provider streamlines the login experience for you and your team.
+Using Okta as an identity provider streamlines the login experience for you and your team and helps you manage risk at scale.
+You can read more about the benefits of using Okta SSO for DNSimple in [this post](https://blog.dnsimple.com/2023/03/introducing-okta-as-an-identity-provider/).

 ## Prerequisites